stardustmeg/greenshop/README.md

 - `npm run test`: Runs tests using Vitest.
 - `npm run test-ui`: Runs tests in the browser using Vitest.
 - `npm run coverage`: Runs tests and generates a code coverage report using Vitest.
+- `npm run generate`: Generates a new component using Plop.

 ## Contact us 📩